 What if you want a small motorhome or campervan?
 What options are available?
 And heck- what even IS a small motorhome?
 Just how small is ‘small'?

 Conversely, how big a motorhome is TOO big?
 Should you buy an RV?
 What size motorhome works best in Europe?
+Should you choose over or under 3.5 tonnes?

 Here's a guide to the main types of motorhomes and campervans available, along with some handy tips to help you choose the best one for you.